meonkeys/docker-isolator/Readme.md

 <dd>I don’t know.
 Maybe that’ll work as-is, or with a few more lines of Nginx config?
 </dd>
 <dt>What about HTTPS?</dt>
-<dd>I was assuming Traefik would terminate HTTPS traffic, so Nginx and the isolated service shouldn’t need to handle that.
+<dd>In a for-reals homelab/homeprod, <code>main-rproxy</code> would terminate HTTPS traffic, so Nginx (if used) and the isolated service shouldn’t need to handle it directly.
 </dd>
 <dt>How do I get real client IP addresses with multiple reverse proxies?</dt>
 <dd>I don’t know.
 Should be doable with the right headers.